-- Objective 12.4.
-Establish a list of targeted uses, both residential and non-residential, that would support the Town Center concept and be acceptable to and appreciated by the citizens of Heath. - Objective 12.5.
+- Objective 12.3.
+Ensure that development of the Town Center will not allow a change to Objective 1.1. maintaining residential gross density of one dwelling unit per acre of developable land. - Objective 12.4.
+Establish a list of targeted non-residential uses that would support the Town Center concept and be acceptable to and appreciated by the citizens of Heath. - Objective 12.5.
 Ensure that public amenities are a major focus of the Town Center, including pedestrian access from the local trail system and adjacent development and a public gathering space to be used for community celebrations and activities.